Bw3ll/ROP_ROCKET/README.md

 # Introducing the ROP ROCKET
 This new, advanced ROP framework made it debute at at DEF CON 31 with some unprecedented capabilities.
 ROCKET generates several types of chains, and it provides new patterns or techniques.

 Please note that this is still a work in progress, with some updated and enhanced capabilities to be added.
-Updates should be frequent in the next couple months.
+Updates should be regular.
 If you encounter issues, please put them on issues or email me with them, and I will get them sorted.
-Additional, alternate ways of generating certain types of gadgets will also be added in the coming weeks.
+Additional, alternate ways of generating certain types of gadgets will also be added.

+Work is ongoing with new capabilities regularly added at present.
+Please check back on a regular basis.

 ![image](https://github.com/Bw3ll/ROP_ROCKET/blob/main/rop%20rocket_screenshots/logo2024.png?raw=true)